-Oral cancer is one of the most leading forms of cancers followed by lung cancer among men and breast and cervical cancer among women, according to a research done by Indian Council of Medical research.
-Every year more than 3,00,000 cases are identified with tobacco related cancers that can be completely prevented by incorporating healthy lifestyles and regular screening.
+Oral cancer is one of the most leading forms of cancers followed by lung cancer among men and breast and cervical cancer among women, according to research done by the Indian Council of Medical research.
+Every year more than 3,00,000 cases are identified with tobacco-related cancers that can be completely prevented by incorporating healthy lifestyles and regular screening.
 Based on the studies, it is found that at least 2000 patients with oral cancers die every day.

 Oral cancer and Mouth cancer can develop in any of the parts of the mouth such as-

 • Roof of the mouth

 What are the common causes of mouth cancer?